RanoVeder/ADS-B-Decoder/README.md

 A huge thanks to [Junzi Sun's ADS-B decoding guide](http://adsb-decode-guide.readthedocs.io/en/latest/).
 This helped us enormously in easily decoding the received ADS-B messages.

-Guides on how the complete program was written will follow in this month.
-After which they will be posted here.

 This program was made by Rano Veder and Vincent Meijer.